rehierl/html-outliner-spec/issue-associations-notes.md

 NOTE - The exact same kind of connection will be established when entering a sectioning root element ([step 4.6.4.](./outliner-steps.md/#4-6-4)).

-NOTE - `startingElement` will always be a sectioning element, or an element of heading content because new section objects will only be created when entering these kind of elements.
+The `startingElement` property will always hold a reference to a sectioning element, or an element of heading content because new section objects will only be created when entering such an element.

 I do not read this property to state that `startingElement` must always be an inner element of the created section object.
-The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given node is the first inner node of a section.
+The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given element is the first inner node of that section.

 In addition to that, I assume that a sectioning element is never considered to be an inner element of any of its inner sections.
 The specification does not have